kdews/s-latissima-mutation-annotation/README.md

 Edit `mut_annot.config` with paths to:
 * Anaconda conda.sh file (e.g., `path/to/<anaconda-version>/etc/profile.d/conda.sh`)
 * Reference genome
-* GFF3
+* Annotation file (GTF or GFF3)
 * CDS FASTA
 * Protein FASTA
 * VCF file

 Each step of the pipeline will first take the path to a config file as the first positional argument ($1); if one is not provided, it will then look for `mut_annot.config` in your current directory.

-## Run pipeline
+## Running the pipeline
+The entire pipeline can be run either with `bash` or with SLURM's `sbatch`.
+Each script of the pipeline has built-in options to SLURM, but you can modify these with `sbatch [options]` (recommended) or by editing the `#SBATCH` headers of each script (not recommended).
+See the [documentation](https://slurm.schedmd.com/sbatch.html) for more information on `sbatch` options.
+> Using SLURM to execute the pipeline is recommended, if possible, as some of these scripts can run for upwards of 10 hours and require memory allocations >8g.

-In the directory *containing* the `snpEff/` directory you just downloaded, i.e., the directory just *above* it (`/path/to/s-latissima-mutation-annotation/`, if you are running from within the repository):
+In the directory *containing* the `snpEff/` directory you just downloaded, i.e., the directory just *above* it, `/path/to/s-latissima-mutation-annotation/`, if you are running from within the repository (recommended):
 ### 1. Build SnpEff database for *S. latissima*
 ```
-sbatch build_SnpEff_db.sbatch </path/to/mut_annot.config>
+bash/sbatch [options] build_SnpEff_db.sh [/path/to/mut_annot.config]
 ```

 ### 2. Run SnpEff on *S. latissima* VCF
 ```
-sbatch predict_SnpEff.sbatch </path/to/mut_annot.config>
+bash/sbatch [options] predict_SnpEff.sh [/path/to/mut_annot.config]
 ```

 ## Debugging & Troubleshooting
-Log files are created at each step of the pipeline, named for the script or command used to generate them.
+The output at each step of the pipeline can be saved to a log file by specifying one to SLURM `sbatch -o out.log` or by directing the output to a file (if running with `bash`), like so: `bash <script> > out.log`.

 You can use these to debug any errors you receive running the pipeline, or email me at kdeweese@usc.edu.